calcom/cal.com/apps/queue-worker/Architecture.md

 > The associated PR contains proof of concept for workflows to send emails, and a Worker that executes a Workflow when a new meeting event is scheduled.

-## Technical Requirements & Consideration
+## Technical Requirements And Consideration

 ### Scalability